 These Then-And-Now pictures bring together some of the more unforgettable pictures of post-battle Gettysburg with modern versions taken from the same location as the originals.
 For many, these photographs conjure feelings of awe and amazement along with sadness and despair.
-These feelings are often magnified when visitors realize they can stand on the same ground – and see the same things – that Alexander Gardner, Timothy O’Sullivan, and James Gibson did when they took their unforgettable images in July 1863.
+These feelings are often magnified when visitors realize they can stand on the same ground – and see the same things – that Alexander Gardner, Timothy O’Sullivan, James Gibson, and others did when they took their unforgettable images in 1863, 1913, and 1938.
 It is with these unforgettable photographs in mind, and a nod to the men whose timeless images evoke such strong emotions, that we bring you this page.
 This is our attempt to look back through the windows of time.

 Staged Photo at Devil's Den

 This view of Devil's Den also shows the western slope of Little Round Top in the distance to the right.
 Library of Congress.

 This modern view of Devil's Den also shows the western slope of Little Round Top in the distance to the right.
 NPS Photo.

 Confederate Dead near the Edge of the Rose Woods, Gardner Stereo #257

 This view looks southwest, away from the Rose Woods.
 Three dead soldiers lie next to a large rock.
 Library of Congress.

 The distinguishing marks on the large rock are still visible today.
 NPS Photo.

 Confederate Dead near the Edge of the Rose Woods, Gardner Stereo #235

 A group of Confederate dead lie near the edge of the Rose Woods.
 Library of Congress.